Insei/ADDS/README.md

-# ADDS - is a simple arm devices deployment system API
+# ASBDS - is a simple Arm Single Board Deployment System API